openairplay/openairplay/README.md

 Project Status:
 ---
-Currently working on parsing Airplay receiver list into menu options.
+Airplay discovery is working, and list is parsable with selection and items.

-Next step: design desktop streaming system, figure out how to work in video, audio, and image streaming to integrate into the desktop.
+Next step: convert selection to actual output of desktop images to Airplay device.

 Project Details:
 ---